Living with Epilepsy

 Q: Sometimes I need help from others.
 Is there a support group in my area?

 A: You may contact the Program Manager at the Epilepsy Foundation of Colorado (303) 377-9774 or Click Here to find the support group nearest to you.

 Q: How can I get information about a seizure response dog?

 A: It can be a costly and timely process to get a seizure response dog.
 There are some national programs that you could contact to get more information which include Canine Assistance (www.canineassistance.org or 1-800-771-7221), Delta Society (www.deltasociety.org), or Paws with a Cause (www.pawswithacause.org or 1-800-253-7297).
 Also, www.pawsibilitiesunleashed.org is an organization based out of KY and the cost is significantly less that other organizations.

 Q: Is there a summer camp or social activities for my child living with epilepsy?

 A: The Jason Fleishman Summer Camp is available for youth ages 10-17 who are living with epilepsy.
 There is also a youth bowling night that meets quarterly.
 For more information, contact the Program Manager at the Epilepsy Foundation of Colorado (303) 377-9774 or Click here

 Q: Can the Foundation come to my work or school and do a training?

 A: The Epilepsy Foundation of Colorado provides a variety of trainings including The School Nurse Training, First Responder Training, Peer/Classroom training, and training to employers.
-If you are looking for something specific, please contact Marcee or Kristen at (303) 377.9774 or Click here to email
+If you are looking for something specific, please contact Marcee at (303) 377.9774 or Click here to email

 Q: Where can I find a neurologist?